Post-it note: Competing claims

-Alan Amron claimed to have been the actual inventor in 1973 who disclosed the Post-it Note technology to 3M in 1974.
-His 1997 suit against 3M was settled with a payment from 3M to Amron.
+Alan Amron claimed to have been the actual inventor in 1973 and to have disclosed the Post-it note technology to 3M in 1974.
+His 1997 suit against 3M resulted in a confidential settlement.
 As part of the settlement, Amron agreed not to make future claims against the company unless the settlement agreement should be breached.
 However, in 2016, he launched a further suit against 3M, asserting that 3M was wrongly claiming to be the inventor, and seeking $400 million in damages.
 At a preliminary hearing, a federal judge ordered the parties to undergo mediation.
 The suit was subsequently dismissed, upholding the previous 1998 settlement.

-In July 2016 a former 3M marketing department employee, Daniel Dassow, stated that in 1974 Alan Amron had disclosed his Press-on memo sticky notes invention to 3M.
+In 1997, 3M sued Microsoft for trademark infringement for creating an electronic Post-it in Microsoft's Office 97 and using the term "Post-it" in a help file.

+Types

+Post-it notes come in a variety of colors, collections, sizes, and rulings.
+The original Post-it note color is Canary Yellow, the color of the notes when they were initially invented, and it remains one of the most popular colorways to this day.
+All the notes are recyclable, but 3M has also introduced Greener Post-It Notes, which feature a 67% plant-based adhesive and recycled paper that uses no new trees.